14 Slack Hacks Every Slacker Should Know

 Bonus tip: Get creative with your emoji reactions by using them to conduct quick office polls.
 Just ask a multiple-choice question via a normal Slack message, and have people respond with their emoji of choice.
 The emoji with the most clicks wins!

 Slack hacks aren’t the only pro tips we love to share.

 We’re all about business productivity (and business fun) here at 9 Clouds.
-To learn more ways we mix work with play, read our Guide to Business Productivity.
-It’s got lots of tips that will help make you a smarter — and happier — person at work.
+To learn more ways we mix work with play, see our latest marketing blog posts.
+We have lots of tips that will help make you a smarter — and happier — person at work.